2 Timothy 3

 Covetousness is the hunger for more - more money, more status, more possessions.
 It is a form of idolatry: making the accumulation of things the measure of success.
 A covetous person is never satisfied.
 There is always another rung to climb.

 Boasters speak loud about their own achievements.
 They need others to know how much they have accomplished.
-Boasting covers deep insecurity - a need to prove worth through words rather than letting work speak for itself.
+Boasting covers deep insecurity - a need to prove worth through words, when the work itself ought to speak.

 Pride is arrogance - the conviction that you are better than others, that the rules apply differently to you.
 A proud person is unmovable.
 They will not be taught, will not be corrected, will not stoop to listen.